chickenmanxl/DNG2DATA/readme.md

 - Computes average R, G, B values for the ROI.
 - Uses full-resolution pixel data for analysis (default 8-bit, 16-bit ready).
 - Displays bit depth in the results.
+- View raw Bayer data for a selected region in a pop-up window.

 ### **4. Metadata Extraction**
 - Reads basic EXIF tags from the DNG: